Ground Water, Caves, and Temperature

 Caves are a unique habitat.
 There is no light, so you will not find plants in an undisturbed, natural cave.
 The food chain for plants starts with sunlight and photosynthesis - and if the cave is always dark, then it's a lousy habitat for a plant.

-You might find animals, however.
+Animals still live in cave.
 "Troglodytes" that live exclusively in a cave live on the little bit of detritus that washes into the cave (including some plant material), prey on the animals that feed outside the cave and come inside to become dinner, or feed on bacteria that grows in the cave.

 Bats use the cave for protected roosting areas, but feed outside the cave.
 They can create great mounds of guano underneath their roosting sites, and various forms of life from bacteria to cave crickets live on the energy provided by that imported food source.